Stick-slip in a stack: how slip dissonance reveals aging: Introduction

 Here, we report results from a combined experimental and numerical investigation on the quasistatic stick-slip response of a stack of elastic slabs in contact through frictional interfaces.
-Based on the ratio between the stiffness of the drive and the shear stiffness of the slab, we distinguish two regimes: `stiff' and `compliant' driving.
-In the stiff-driving regime, our numerical results exhibit periodic slips involving all the layers leading to narrowly distributed force drops; this regime is not accessible in our model experiments.
+Based on the ratio between the stiffness of the drive and the shear stiffness of the slab, we distinguish two regimes: ``stiff'' and ``compliant'' driving.
+In the stiff-driving regime, our numerical results exhibit periodic slips involving all the layers leading to narrowly distributed force drops.
 By contrast, in the compliant-driving regime, we observe both numerically and experimentally a decoupling of the slip events along the different layers, with interfaces sliding one by one.
 In the experiments, we find that this loss of periodicity is accompanied by a broadening of the distribution of the stick-slip amplitudes with the number of layers.
-The changes in the measured distributions are interpreted by a coupling between interface disorder and a broad distribution of waiting times between slips, exposing the role of creep.
-The remaining unsolved broadening of the distributions with the number of slabs, including an observed increasing fraction of `slow slip', raises the question of the interaction between mechanical noise and creep.
-Depending on the drive's stiffness, the stack of frictional interfaces then displays drastically different responses to shear.
-Overall, we find that, in the stiff-driving case, the stack acts as one layer with periodic slips, while in the compliant-driving case, a rich coupling between the layers makes slips much more unpredictable.
+We highlight the role of interface creep in this broadening, exposed by the complex loading paths of the interfaces induced by mechanical coupling between the increasing number of layers.
+Overall, the stick-slip response of a stack to shear is controlled by the stiffness ratio between the drive and the layers whereby in the stiff-driving case the stack acts as one layer with periodic slips, while in the compliant-driving case a rich coupling between the layers makes slips much more unpredictable.